openPDC Frequently Asked Questions

 IMPORTANT: The following steps will reset the database back to the state when you first created it.
 Any information you entered into the database will be lost.

-- Navigate to "SOURCEDIR\Synchrophasor\Current Version\Build\Output\Debug\openPDC" and delete the file "openPDC.mdb" (SOURCEDIR is the directory where you extracted the openPDC source code files).
+- Navigate to "SOURCEDIR\Synchrophasor\Current Version\Build\Output\Debug\openPDC" and delete the file "openPDC.db" for SQLite or "openPDC.mdb" for Access (SOURCEDIR is the directory where you extracted the openPDC source code

 - Set up your Access database.